fl4p/fugu-mppt-firmware/doc/Diode Emulation.md

   duty cycle D
 - Switching LS too long causes reverse coil current and might turn the buck converter into a (reversed) boost converter
+- Switching time ratio of HS and LS is independent of inductivity value

 ### Error Considerations